microsoft/pxt/docs/project-tools.md

 called **character setup**. **Save** changes only its Backpack name, not its blocks, preview or dependencies.
 Cancel or Escape keeps the original name.
 Names are limited to 100 characters; empty names are rejected.
-Guest renames stay in this browser, and signed-in renames are saved to the profile.
+Guest renames stay in this browser, and signed-in renames use a name-only request with the card's observed ETag.
+The delete dialog also retains its observed ETag.
+A stale version stays an error in the modal; cancel and reopen to refresh rather than silently overwriting.

 Blocks defined in the original project's own TypeScript files need those APIs in the destination too.
 The backpack records their filenames, not their source code.